 The tooth should now be in your hands.

-If the above method does not work, please do not try again.
-Its a technique for primary teeth and not adult teeth but if it does not work, what it means is that the tooth was not loose enough for you to do it at home.
-Instead you should contact your dentist immediately so that they can complete the procedure in a painless manner.
+Instead what we recommend is that you should contact your dentist immediately so that they can complete the procedure for you in a painless manner.
 Our LIC dentist are very competent in removing teeth and would be more than happy to help you.

 If you are still not able to make an appointment with a dentist, there are some natural home remedies you can try which can temporarily relieve the nerve pain from the tooth.